saadbinmanjur/saadbinmanjur/README.md

 I'm currently working on...

-🔭 Engaged in some personal projects along with Kaggle competitions
+🔭 Engaged in some personal projects along with Kaggle competitions.

-🌱 Studying Computer Science & Engineering at University of Science and Technology Chittagong
+🌱 Studying Computer Science & Engineering at University of Science and Technology Chittagong.

-👯 I’m looking to collaborate on data science and machine learning projects
+👯 I’m looking to collaborate on data science and machine learning projects.

 🤔 I’m looking for a job to explore more in data science by working with teams.

-💬 Ask me about your interest that matched with me
+💬 Ask me about your interest that matched with me.

 📫 Connect with me: